rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-Telegraf/index.md

 ### Application Examples

-This lab can be explored in several academic and applied research scenarios, serving as a basis for experimenting with monitoring and visualizing traffic in networks with multiple routers.
+This lab can be explored in various academic and applied research scenarios, serving as a basis for experimentation with monitoring and visualization of traffic in networks with multiple routers.

 #### Possible Applications:

 *   **Training of network and NOC teams**: Simulates real operations with OSPF, IPFIX, and SNMP, facilitating the analysis of traffic behavior.
 *   **Traffic analysis with IPFIX**: Allows exporting flows and studying traffic patterns between domains.
-*   **Metrics visualization with Grafana**: Supports performance studies, bottlenecks, and network utilization peaks.
+*   **Visualization of metrics with Grafana**: Supports studies of performance, bottlenecks, and peaks of network usage.
 *   **Distributed monitoring with Telegraf**: Evaluates the simultaneous collection of data from multiple routers with different protocols.
 *   **Teaching routing and telemetry protocols**: Ideal environment for practical advanced networking classes.